ndecker/dhcpd-lease-dns/README.md

     go build

-Cross compiling for OpenBSD on any go platform is easy:
+Cross compiling for OpenBSD on any go platform:

     GOOS=openbsd go build